- KBART Phase II Recommended Practice Report NISO-RP-9-2014

 - Email the KBART Standing Committee (firstname.lastname@example.org) to submit your files for endorsement or feedback

-Adoption of Knowledge Bases And Related Tools (KBART) Recommended Practice (RP) gives content providers a single source of data to distribute to content aggregators, knowledge base (KB) vendors, and libraries.
-KBART data is a universally-accepted data format that is human-readable for marketing and product information purposes as well as machine-readable to facilitate automated delivery of data to KB vendors.
+Adoption of Knowledge Bases And Related Tools (KBART) Recommended Practice (RP) gives content providers a single source of data to distribute to content aggregators, knowledge base (KB) suppliers, and libraries.
+KBART data is a universally-accepted data format that is human-readable for marketing and product information purposes as well as machine-readable to facilitate automated delivery of data to KB suppliers.
 Putting your data into KBART format makes it easier for librarians to use your content and for library users to find and access that same content on your platform, increasing your site traffic and ROI for libraries.

 Knowledge bases are at the heart of modern library tools and systems for e-resources.
 Quality KB data delivered following the KBART RP makes it more likely that users will connect with your content through OpenURL, discover your content through the library's catalog, browse your titles using journal and book portals or A-Z lists, and makes finding your content through discovery services possible.
 Using KBART, one format is all you need for KB feeds and librarian title list information.